Marcelixoo/github-explorer/README.md

 # github-explorer
-A simple listing of my GitHub repositories using React.
+A quick overview of all my GitHub repositories at a Glance.
+This project was built as part of my studies on React, Typescript and Webpack.

+## Available Scripts

+In the project directory, you can run:

+### `yarn dev`

+Runs the app in the development mode.\
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.